moraes/tipfy/docs/source/tutorials/user-authentication.rst

 .. note::
    All modules that have configuration options list them in the session ``Default configuration`` in the module documentation.
-Take a look at the ones we just configured: :ref:`tipfy.ext.user-module` and :ref:`tipfy.ext.session-module`.
+Take a look at the ones we just configured: :ref:`api.tipfy.ext.auth` and :ref:`api.tipfy.ext.session`.

-In the ``urls.py`` we created for the users app, add URL rules for login and logout, in addition to the previous rules we have set:
+In the ``apps/users/urls.py`` we created for the users app, add URL rules for login and logout, in addition to the previous rules we have set:

 **urls.py**